corrode/corrode.github.io/content/blog/ugly/index.md

 > "There's nothing wrong with my code - it works perfectly fine!
 The ugly syntax is just Rust's problem, not mine."

 In this stage, developers continue writing C-style code and ignoring compiler warnings.
-They blame the language for being "overly complex.".
+They blame the language for being "overly complex."
 Oftentimes, this is the stage where they give up on the language and switch to something "more practical" like Python.
 Rust gets labeled as "unnecessarily complex, syntax-heavy, and idiosyncratic."